libp2p/docs/content/reference/glossary.md

 weight: 1
 ---

+### Boot Node

+New nodes in a p2p network often make their initial connection to the p2p network through a set of nodes known as boot nodes.
+Information about these boot nodes is shared beforehand outside of the p2p network, for example by posting the IP addresses of the boot nodes on a website.
+After connecting to the boot nodes, the new node can reach out to other nodes in the network and connect directly to them, thereby no longer relying on the boot nodes.

 ### Circuit Relay

 A means of establishing communication between peers who are unable to communicate directly, with the assistance of a third peer willing and able to act as an intermediary.